Chamomile flowers - real chamomile

 Chamomile flowers for inhaling colds

-To inhale when you have colds, pour 3 teaspoons of chamomile flowers in a bowl with 300 ml of boiling water.
+To inhale when you have colds, pour three teaspoons of flowers in a bowl with 300 ml of boiling water.
 Cover your head with a towel and inhale the fumes.

 Chamomile Tea: Use and Preparation

-To make a chamomile tea you will need 3 grams of chamomile flowers (3 teaspoons), then pour 150 ml of boiling water over them.
+To make a chamomile tea, you will need 3 grams of flowers (3 teaspoons), then pour 150 ml of boiling water over them.
 Leave the tea covered for 10 minutes and then sieve it off.
 You can also use tea filters or tea eggs to make tea.

 We wrote this article about the herbal ingredient chamomile.
 This information is for informational purposes only and has not been checked for accuracy by a physician.
 Please ask your doctor or pharmacist for complaints and what treatment he recommends you.